 Termly meetings are held with Ofsted to focus on quality concerns and trends arising from our work and those being identified nationally and locally in inspections of our settings.
 Ofsted have recognised the support from our advisers in Essex against that offered to settings by other Local Authorities.
-The Ofsted framework has changed this year and there are a high number of historical settings previously judged as outstanding which are due inspection.
-These settings have not received face to face support as an outcome of the current structure however termly focussed cluster meetings across all quadrants has aided to mitigate the impact.
+The Ofsted framework has changed this year and there are a high number of historical settings previously judged as outstanding of a fire of the control of the control received face to face support as an outcome of the current structure however termly focussed cluster meetings across all quadrants has aided to mitigate the impact.
 These consider a range of analysis to highlight settings and schools at risk of achieving a less than 'Good' inspection outcome, inspections for new registrations and preparing our settings who are due inspection.
 The clusters have also focussed on Tremendous Two's and Committee Forums and since the inception of these there have been no further inadequate outcomes for Committee Run Settings.